MarteXcoin-documentation/Documentation/introduction/information.rst

   different output.

 Hashrate
-  The number of hashes that can be performed by a Dash miner in a given period of time (usually a second).
+  The number of hashes that can be performed by a MarteX miner in a given period of time (usually a second).

 Insight
   Blockchain information server used to power block explorers and respond to transaction queries.

-InstantX
+FastX
-  See InstantSend
+  See FastSend

-InstantSend
+FastSend
-  :ref:`InstantSend <instantsend>` technology uses the masternode network to "lock" transaction inputs, preventing Dash from being double-spent.
+  `FastSend <./features.rst>`_ technology uses the masternode network to "lock" transaction inputs, preventing MarteX from being double-spent.
 Unlike Bitcoin, where it takes an hour or longer for transactions to fully confirm, transactions using InstantSend are "locked" and irreversible after only a few seconds.